fiooonna/CoachMe/README.md

 # CoachMe
-A matching platform for gym coaches and students
+A mobile application matching platform for gym coaches and students.